Isaiah1001/CNN-Learning-Journey/02_transfer_learning/README.md

 | Optimizer | SGD, lr=0.01, CosineAnnealingLR,momentum = 0.9 weight_decay=1e-4 |

 ![Loss and Accuracy](./plot_results/last_layer/last_layer_BNSchedulerLabelSmoothing.png)
+When we use labelsmoothing setup, we get a jump of train and valication loss.
+Check the manual for details.

 The BiT paper[[1]](#references) shows that fine-tuning will benefits without the weight decays, using group normalization and weight standard, instead of using BN.
 Worth trying later